 - Spelling mistakes

-Your resume provides a critical first impression of you to a potential employer.
-The quality of your resume’s content is the determinant of whether you will win an interview, not to mention being offered a position.
+A: Your BI developer resume provides a critical first impression of you to a potential employer.
+The quality of your database developer resume’s content is the determinant of whether you will win an interview, not to mention being offered a position.

 - Keep it brief - usually two pages maximum.